 Symon is an experimental adventure game.
 The puzzles try to reproduce the odd logic of dreams, where things make sense, but not quite.
 This logic becomes the underlying system of the game, which generates new puzzles procedurally whenever you start dreaming.
 The theme of the game (being in a dream) is therefore embodied in the design of the game, which at the same time aims at introducing replayability in the adventure game genre.

 Symon received the Best Browser Game Award at the Indie Game Challenge

 Rosemary is a point-and-click adventure game with a twist: the player has to explore and arrange the memories of the character in order to solve the mystery of the game.
 When Rosemary discovers a photograph of a forgotten friend, she is driven back to her old haunts to piece back together her memories and unravel what happened to him.
 She finds herself questioning her memories of the people and places she interacted with in her childhood.

 I explicitly wanted to avoid the trite mechanic of having the player character be an amnesiac, to level the knowledge of the world of both the player and the character, which has been used repeatedly in games.
 The key here was figuring out the mechanics of memory, a model which provided engaging game mechanics.
 The player had to help the character remember things she already knew–as she remembered, the player would learn about her past life.

-My portfolio project for my PhD was an interactive fiction piece, which I did on my own.
-Drawing from my background in Shakespeare, this piece recreated the island in The Tempest through text.
+This was a project for my PhD, an interactive fiction piece that drawing from my background in Shakespeare.
+This piece recreated the island in The Tempest through text.
 The player is a young Prospero, freshly arrived to the island with his infant daughter Miranda.
 Their arrival is referred to in the play; this piece incorporates those descriptions and tells the story of how they first settled on the island.